syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Grid-Events.md

     {
         dataGrid = new SfDataGrid();
         viewModel = new ViewModel();
-        // Creates the view for the ContextMenu Initialize_ContextMenu();
+        // Creates the view for the Context Menu Initialize_ContextMenu();
     }